sftcd/openssl/esnistuff/test-examples.md

             $ ./testserver.sh -c example.com -H foo.example.com -F

+- Run a server that does trial decryption if ESNI doesn't match - default is to not

+            $ ./testserver.sh -c example.com -H foo.example.com -T

+- Run a server that loads no keys but that'la react to grease

+            $ ./testserver.sh -c example.com -n

 - Run a client, not really doing ESNI

             $ ./testclient.sh -p 8443 -s localhost -n -c example.com  -vd